Kilazur/WPF_LoadingControl/README.md

 # WPF_LoadingControl

 Just a custom UserControl that displays a message and an animation, best used as a loading overlay screen.
 All the custom properties support binding.
+Rectangles order indexing thanks to the Spiral matrix algorithm from [rosettacode.org](https://rosettacode.org/wiki/Spiral_matrix#C.23)

 ### Exemple usage